Cyborgs are supposed to be something that exists in another realm—as in, science fiction. Then you have Elon Musk and his brainchild Neuralink.

 As Emma Newman warned in her novel Before Mars, making computer-brain mergers the norm could create a permanent rift between the modified and un-modified, whether those without the interface choose not to be part of a neural network or are just unable to afford it.
 Newman’s dystopian future is one where corporations and even governments could eventually require it for all employees and citizens.
 Object and you end up fired or exiled.

 At least for now, Neuralink seems to be a positive force for those who suffer from brain conditions and the neurosurgeons who treat them.
-Whether or not we will see a cyborg future is still too far out on the horizon.
+Whether we will see a cyborg future is still too far out on the horizon.